Remembering Glenn

 Powers of Ten

 When I was in college (1973 - 1978) two classes that profounded affected me were astronomy and cosmology.
 As a person of faith I have always believed that science ultimately reveals God’s amazing design in everything.
 It was during my college years that most cosmologists accepted the Big Bang, the theory that the universe had a beginning.
-This shift in the scientific understanding of the origins of universe mirrored the creation story in Genesis 1:1, “In the beginning God created the heavens and the earth”.
+This shift in the scientific understanding of the origins of universe mirrored the creation story in Genesis 1:1 . . .

 Read More